harrison-broadbent/personal_site/source/woodworking/beginners-woodworking-kit.html.md

 Here's a breakdown of the tools I bought to kick-start my woodworking toolkit.

 I've broken down the tools I purchased upfront to give you an idea of a pretty baseline setup.
-I'm also planning on coming back to this article occasionally to give any updates on a certain part or tool.
+I'm also planning on coming back to this article occasionally to give any updates on a certain part or tool —
-—

 | Name                                                                | Purpose                                                                                                                                                                                                                                                                              | Price (AUD) |
 | ------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ----------- |